 In another cost saving move, the first prototype’s fabric convertible top was replaced with what would turn out to be the Playboy’s defining feature - a first of its kind folding steel roof that retracted completely into a well behind the front seat.
 While the mechanism did not always work as well as Charles Thomas had hoped when he designed it, Playboy’s hard topped convertible beat the famed Ford Skyliner to market by 8 years.

 At the same time as the Playboy IPO was gaining steam, the Securities and Exchange Commission launched an investigation into alleged shenanigans by that more famous automotive startup, Tucker.
 Headlines screamed, accusations flew, and investors fled.
-Preston Tucker’s dream was rapidly turning into a nightmare.
+Preston Tucker’s dream turned rapidly into a nightmare.

 And not just for him.
 Poor Playboy was caught in the undertow.
 Within a month it had been abandoned by three quarters of its stock subscribers.
 The offering was withdrawn and the partnership of Buffalonians began to fracture.
 While Louis Horwitz began work on a new scaled down Playboy Motors, one that could be profitable producing just 12,000 cars a year and require only $3.5 million in capital, Richardson set to work building a pair of Playboy station wagons that might expand the car’s appeal.

-The legacy of the Playboy car managed to survive… although not in a way that its founders might have imagined.
+The legacy of the Playboy managed to survive… although not in a way that its founders might have imagined.
 In 1953, a young publisher named Hugh Heffner was struggling to find a name for a new men’s lifestyle magazine he was starting.
-A friend of his, a Mr. Eldon Sellers, recalled a company his mother worked for that had gone bankrupt a few years prior.
+A friend of his, a Mr. Eldon Sellers, recalled a company his mother had worked for that had since gone bankrupt.

 Is it a stretch to call it irony that a car best known for its unique folding top, was the inspiration for a magazine that celebrates toplessness?